 Retaining employees starts with being sensitive to their concerns and responding to them before you find yourself in an exit interview.
 Here are some common reasons employees quit:

-• Lack of opportunities for advancement.
-In addition, 63% of workers who quit their jobs did so because they felt it was not possible to get ahead at their current job, the Pew Research Center found.
+- Lack of opportunities for advancement.
+In addition, 25% of workers who want to quit their jobs said a top reason was because they felt it was not possible to get ahead at their current job, the FlexJobs survey found.

-• Not enough flexibility.
-According to the Pew survey, 45% of employees cited an inability to choose their work schedule as a reason for departure.
+- Not enough flexibility.
+According to the FlexJobs survey, 21% of employees cited inflexible work hours as a reason they wanted to quit.

-• Overwork.
-Being overloaded is the top cause of work-related stress, according to one recent poll,4 and can be a big motivation for quitting.
+- Overwork.
+Being overloaded is a top cause of work-related stress and burnout, according to the Mayo Clinic,4 and can be a big motivation for quitting.

-• Lack of recognition.
-This can contribute to burnout in many employees, according to a recent survey.5
+- Lack of recognition.
+This can contribute to burnout in many employees, according to research from Gallup.5

 1. A thoughtful, intentional onboarding process